sx-bet/sx-bet-api-docs/source/index.html.md

 Questions?
 [Join our chat](https://discord.gg/xXUynCX)

-We support betting in DAI, WETH, and USDC.
+We support betting in USDC, WETH, and WSX

 If you wish to use our wrapper for javascript you can do so [here](https://github.com/sportx-bet/sportx-js)

 <aside class="notice">
 All ETH addresses used in this API are in check-summed format.
 If you pass in lowercase-only addresses, you won't get results.
 </aside>